- Study Mode: Full time

 Why study at Buckinghamshire New University?

-Before making an application, we recommend you consider the following:
+Before you make an application, we recommend you consider the following:

 - Talk to, and visit, the flight schools you are considering for most up-to-date pricing.
 We have included approximate costs for guidance on our approved training organisation factsheet.